 This special rate is for the provision of ongoing and proposed capital and maintenance works, including the off-street car parks in Condamine Street.
-The properties covered are shown in this map.

 It is proposed to fully expend the special rate income of \$85,895 during the financial year.